-- 24 My review of the Council's minutes demonstrates that the Clerk did not provide the Council with a complete and balanced account of its performance in adhering to these deadlines.
-I wrote to the Clerk in August 2017 and met with the Clerk and Chair on 13 October 2017. - 25 While the Clerk's tardiness is a significant factor in the Council's failure to comply with its statutory responsibilities, the Council itself must take a degree of responsibility for this failure.
+- From my review of the Council's minutes, it appears to me that the Clerk did not provide the Council with a complete and balanced account of its performance in adhering to these deadlines.
+I wrote to the Clerk in August 2017 and met with the Clerk and chair on 13 October 2017. - While the Clerk's tardiness is a significant factor in the Council's failure to comply with its statutory responsibilities, the Council itself must take a degree of responsibility for this failure.
 I have found no evidence that the Council took any steps in relation to the overdue accounts.